 So if you’re about to launch a product (or if you’ve launched a product with a tepid name), consider giving it a power word to make it pack a punch.

-You can also use power words to spruce up your sales pages and make them more effective at selling your products or services.
+You can also use power words to spruce up the copywriting on your sales pages and make them more effective at selling your e-commerce products or services.

 They will grab people’s attention when they arrive on the page, they will keep their attention as they scroll down, and they’ll help seduce readers before they reach your “buy” button.